-Directing credits include: The Code by The Kilbanes (a new pop-rock musical), Ironbound by Martyna Majok (A.C.T.), Thanksgiving Play, Something Delightful (conceived and created), Kate Hamill's Sense and Sensibility, Fun Home, Venus in Fur (Virginia Stage Company), The Resting Place, Bright Half Life, Taylor Mac's The Lily's Revenge, Act 5 (Magic Theatre), Speech and Debate (Barrington Stage Company), Rich Girl (Florida Studio Theatre), The Daughters by Patricia Cotter (San Francisco Playhouse), and Ugly Lies the Bone by Lindsey Ferrentino (Alliance Theater), among others.
+Directing credits include: The Code by The Kilbanes (a new pop-rock musical), Ironbound by Martyna Majok (A.C.T.), Thanksgiving Play, Something Delightful, Sense and Sensibility, Fun Home, Venus in Fur (Virginia Stage Company), The Resting Place, Bright Half Life, Taylor Mac's The Lily's Revenge, Act 5 (Magic Theatre), Speech and Debate (Barrington Stage Company), Rich Girl (Florida Studio Theatre), The Daughters by Patricia Cotter (San Francisco Playhouse), and Ugly Lies the Bone by Lindsey Ferrentino (Alliance Theater), among others.

 Additionally, she has developed and directed work at A.C.T., Cape Cod Theatre Project, Santa Cruz Shakespeare, Berkeley Rep's Ground Floor, Rivendell Theatre, NYU, Pocono Mountains Music Festival, AADA, Bay Area Playwrights Festival, Sewanee Writers Conference, Cutting Ball Theater, among others.

 Jessica is an NNPN Affiliated artist and was 2016-2017 National Directors Fellow with the Eugene O'Neill Theater Center, NNPN, the Kennedy Center, and SDCF.
 She was the 2015-2016 Phil Kent Directing Fellow at the Alliance Theatre in Atlanta, GA.